LaunchPadLab/lp-requests/docs.md

 -   `'root'`: A path to be appended to the given endpoint (default=`''`).
 -   `'crsf'`: The name of the `meta` tag containing the CSRF token (default=`'csrf-token'`).
 This can be set to `false` to prevent a token from being sent.
 -   `'before'`: A function that's called before the request executes.
-This function is passed the request configuration and its return value will be used as the new configuration.
+This function is passed the request options and its return value will be added to those options.
 -   `'bearerToken'`: A token to use for bearer auth.
 If provided, `http` will add the header `"Authorization": "Bearer <bearerToken>"` to the request.

 **Parameters**